ajmal017/lean_algorithm_manager/README.md

 Algorithm: Independent algorithm that contains a Portfolio with Positions.
 We can only have one Portfolio per algorithm, but we can have multiple algorithms.

 Portfolio: Set of positions and cash.
 Globally, we can have several algorithms, each one with its own Portfolio.
-The sum of all the portfolios cannot exceed the underlying global Broker's Portfolio.
+The sum of all the portfolios cannot exceed the underlying global Transactions's Portfolio.

 Position: current position (long/short) in a given Portfolio.
 Globally, we can have several Positions with the same symbol, but only one in a single Portfolio.

-Broker: Middleware between Portfolio actions (buy/sell) and Broker/Lean.
+Transactions: Middleware between Portfolio actions (buy/sell) and Transactions/Lean.
 This layer manages the overall positions across all algorithms.
 On startup, it loads the existing real brokers positions, which are made available before actually buying real positions.
 Might minimize buy/sell if they happen to match across algorithms.